jbcodeforce/tvpt-docs/docs/patterns/api_mgt/index.md

 One limitation in AsyncAPI documents is that you cannot include multiple Kafka clusters (such as a production cluster and clusters for dev, test, and staging environments) in a single document.

 One workaround is to list all brokers for all clusters in the same document, and then rely on the description or extension fields to explain which ones are in which cluster.
-Of course, this is not recommended, and could interfere with code  generators or other parts of the AsyncAPI ecosystem which may consider them as all being members of one large cluster.
+This is, however, not recommended because it could interfere with code  generators or other parts of the AsyncAPI ecosystem which may consider them as all being members of one large cluster.

 So, as a best practice, avoid this workaround and stick to one cluster per AsyncAPI document.